-Perhaps because Dixon, Fullagar and Kitto JJ did not expressly use the word "sham" when addressing the submission of the union, the reference by their Honours to the "true" legal complexion of contractual obligations in R v Foster has also been understood to be a reference to a variation of the agreement90.
+Perhaps because Dixon, Fullagar and Kitto JJ did not expressly use the word "sham" when addressing the submission of the union, the reference by their Honours to the "true" legal complexion of contractual obligations in R v Foster has also been understood to be a reference to a variation of the agreement.
 Indeed, the language of a subsequent assumption of rights by the company and an acceptance of duties by the agents, as to the "legal" complexion of a relationship, is almost a textbook description of a variation of contract by conduct.
-This was the approach taken in Ex parte Robert John Pty Ltd; Re Fostars Shoes Pty Ltd91, where, in the course of considering whether a deed described as a deed of "licence" created a lease, Sugerman J referred to R v Foster and spoke of the need to "have regard to the real character of the relationship of the parties ... as their relations worked out in fact" apart from "the deed of licence if considered alone".
-As Sugerman J explained in the immediately preceding paragraph92, this was addressing the submission, set out earlier93, that "even if it be taken that the relationship between the parties was originally that of licensor and licensee, the only reasonable construction to be placed upon subsequent events is that, by tacit consent, the character of the appellant's occupation of the premises was later changed and the relationship became one of lessor and lessee".
-Plainly, Sugerman J was not silently abandoning "traditional principles"94 or established orthodoxy which requires that the character of an agreement as either a lease or a licence "can only be determined by consideration of the effect of the agreement"95.
+This was the approach taken in Ex parte Robert John Pty Ltd; Re Fostars Shoes Pty Ltd, where, in the course of considering whether a deed described as a deed of "licence" created a lease, Sugerman J referred to R v Foster and spoke of the need to "have regard to the real character of the relationship of the parties ... as their relations worked out in fact" apart from "the deed of licence if considered alone".
+As Sugerman J explained in the immediately preceding paragraph, this was addressing the submission, set out earlier, that "even if it be taken that the relationship between the parties was originally that of licensor and licensee, the only reasonable construction to be placed upon subsequent events is that, by tacit consent, the character of the appellant's occupation of the premises was later changed and the relationship became one of lessor and lessee".
+Plainly, Sugerman J was not silently abandoning "traditional principles"94 or established orthodoxy which requires that the character of an agreement as either a lease or a licence "can

+See, eg, Fair Work Ombudsman v Quest South Perth Holdings Pty Ltd (2015) 228 FCR 346 at 379-380 [149].

+[1963] SR (NSW) 260 at 272.

+[1963] SR (NSW) 260 at 271.

+93 [1963] SR (NSW) 260 at 267.

+Western Australia v Ward (2002) 213 CLR 1 at 229 [521].

+only be determined by consideration of the effect of the agreement".
 His Honour was describing a variation of the agreement.

-- 89 (1952) 85 CLR 138 at 151.

-- 90 See, eg, Fair Work Ombudsman v Quest South Perth Holdings Pty Ltd (2015) 228 FCR 346 at 379-380 [149].

-- 91 [1963] SR (NSW) 260 at 272.

-- 92 [1963] SR (NSW) 260 at 271.

-- 93 [1963] SR (NSW) 260 at 267.

-- 94 Western Australia v Ward (2002) 213 CLR 1 at 229 [521].